zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 LiveDocx differentiates between the following terms: 1) **template** and 2) **document**.
-In order to fully understand the documentation and indeed the actual *API*, it is important that any programmer deploying LiveDocx understands the difference.
+In order to fully understand the documentation and indeed LiveDocx itself, it is important that any programmer deploying LiveDocx understands the difference.

 The term **template** is used to refer to the input file, created in a word processor, containing formatting and